poseidon-framework/poseidon-framework.github.io/trident.md

 #### Update command

-`update` automatically updates POSEIDON.yml files of one or multiple packages if the packages were changed.
+`update` automatically harmonizes POSEIDON.yml files of one or multiple packages if the packages were changed.
+This is not an automatic update from one Poseidon version to the next!

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Click here for command line details</b></summary>